Floating Button

 Like CDL, the analysts expect UOL to report a slowdown in its hospitality arm, which accounts for 20% to 25% of UOL’s FY2026 ebitda/RNAV.
 UOL also has limited exposure to the Middle East, although risks of higher fuel costs and flight curtailments may impact demand for the group’s Singapore-centric portfolio.

-Similarly, the analysts have also assumed 0% y-o-y growth in FY2026 and FY2027’s RevPAR from 2% to 3% before.
+Similarly, the analysts have assumed 0% y-o-y growth in FY2026 and a 2% to 3% increase in FY2027’s RevPAR.
 Every 5% change in UOL’s RevPAR will impact the group’s earnings per share (EPS) by 1%.

-At home, UOL and its subsidiary Singapore Land Group are still likely secure permission to redevelop Marina Square in 1H2026, although plans for a substantial investment of $2 billion to $3 billion may be delayed due to macro headwinds.
+At home, UOL and its subsidiary, Singapore Land Group, are still likely to secure permission to redevelop Marina Square in 1H2026.
+However, plans for a substantial $2 billion to $3 billion investment may be delayed due to macro headwinds.

 For more stories about where money flows, click here for Capital Section

-Their FY2026 and FY2027 patmi now stands 48% and 47% below the consensus’ estimate, mainly due to expectations of large disposal and revaluation gains.
+Their FY2026 and FY2027 patmi now stand at 48% and 47% below the consensus estimate, mainly due to expectations of large disposal and revaluation gains.

 Meanwhile, the analysts have increased UOL’s FY2026 EPS estimates by 2% and lowered their FY2027 EPS expectations by 8% for variances in project recognition.

 UOL’s new target price reflects a “balanced risk-reward profile” at 0.69 times forward P/B, in line with the historical mean.
 It also accounts for the normalisation of growth drivers.
-UOL, based on its last-closed price of $10.30 on March 13, is trading at a P/B multiple of 0.74 times.
+UOL, based on its last closing price of $10.30 on March 13, is trading at a P/B multiple of 0.74 times.

 ×